gehoumi/terraform-azurerm-marketplace-linux-vm/README.md

 [![My Public profile](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white&style=flat-square)](https://www.linkedin.com/in/gehoumi)
 # Deploy Virtual Appliance from Azure Marketplace using Terraform module

 This Terraform module facilitates the deployment of a Linux-based Virtual Appliance from [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/home).
-This allows for the automatic provisioning of various virtual appliances such as Cisco FTDv, ASAv, aci-cloud-apic-virtual,Infoblox and more, subject to the acceptance of the appliance image's "terms of service."
+This allows for the automatic provisioning of various virtual appliances such as Cisco Catalyst 8000V Edge SD-WAN, FTDv, ASAv, ACI-CLOUD-APIC-Virtual,Infoblox and more, subject to the acceptance of the appliance image's "terms of service."

 ## Default Deployment